puppetlabs-toy-chest/puppetlabs-azure/README.md

 ##### `network_interface_name`
 The Network Interface Controller (nic) name for the virtual machine.

+##### `custom_data`
+A block of data to be affiliated with a host upon launch.
+On Linux hosts, this can be a script to be executed on launch by cloud-init.
+On such Linux hosts, this can either be a single-line command (for example `touch /tmp/some-file`) which will be run under bash, or a multi-line file (for instance from a template) which can be any format supported by cloud-init.

+Windows images (and Linux images without cloud-init) need to provide their own mechanism to execute or act on the provided data.

 ##### `data_disks`
 Manage one or more data disks attached to an Azure VM.
 This parameter expects a hash where the key is the name of the data disk and the value is a hash of data disk properties.